-- Induced lactation - People who are adopting their baby can have a breastfeeding relationship, too.
-Inducing lactation is a process that starts usually a couple of months before the baby arrives, but continues after the baby arrives.
-Using a supplemental nursing system once the baby arrives can allow the non-gestational parent to begin feeding at breast/chest and can help increase milk supply from the baby’s sucking at breast/chest.(1) Not all people who induce lactation can establish a full milk supply.
+Induced lactation - People who are adopting their baby can have a breastfeeding relationship, too.
+Inducing lactation is a process that starts usually a couple months before the baby arrives, but continues after the baby arrives.
+Using a supplemental nursing system once the baby arrives can allow the non-gestational parent to begin feeding at breast/chest and can help increase milk supply from the baby’s sucking at breast/chest.(1) Not all people who induce lactation are able to establish a full milk supply.
 The use of a supplemental system at the chest does not interfere with being able to still have a chest/breastfeeding relationship with the baby.

-- Re-lactation - There are many instances a parent stops nursing and then decides they would like to initiate breastfeeding again.
-Using the supplemental nursing system helps provide the baby milk they need in the supplementer and because the feeding is at breast, they are also stimulating the parents' milk supply.
+Re-lactation - There are many instances a parent stops nursing and then decides they would like to initiate breastfeeding again.
+Using the supplemental nursing system helps provide the baby milk they need in the supplementer and because the feeding is at breast/chest, they are also stimulating the parents' milk supply.
 Additional pumping may be necessary as decided by you and your IBCLC, but stimulation by the baby is often more effective than a pump alone for increasing milk supply.

-- Co-nursing - A supplemental nursing system allows the non-birthing parent to induce lactation or use expressed milk or formula to have a chestfeeding relationship with their baby and share the in feeding responsibility.(1)
+Co-nursing - A supplemental nursing system allows the non-birthing parent to induce lactation or use expressed milk or formula to have a chestfeeding relationship with their baby and share the in feeding responsibility.(1)

 Types of supplemental nursing systems:

-- Syringe supplementer is a nice option for a few days when feeding small amounts of colostrum.
+Syringe supplementer is a nice option for a few days when feeding small amounts of colostrum.
 They are less convenient when the baby needs a larger volume of milk since the syringe doesn’t hold larger amounts.
 A syringe allows the parent to press the plunger and control the flow or use the system as a finger feeder.

 Benefits of using a supplemental nursing system:

-- It stimulates the parent’s milk supply
+It stimulates the parent’s milk supply

-- Being able to bond with your baby
+Being able to bond with your baby

-- Allows for more skin to skin contact
+Allows for more skin to skin contact

-- Allows the baby and parent to learn to breastfeed by breast/chestfeeding
+Allows the baby and parent to learn to breastfeed by breast/chestfeeding

-- The parent gets the full experience of breastfeeding
+The parent gets the full experience of breastfeeding

 The baby learns they are comforted at the chest/breast

 The baby gets the benefits of muscle and oral development from breastfeeding

 Challenges of using a supplemental nursing system:

-- Takes practice and time to learn
+Takes practice and time to learn

 Can leak sometimes

 Doesn’t work for all babies

-- Tubing can be tricky to clean
+Tubing can be tricky to clean

 All supplemental nursing systems have a learning curve to use, but they offer a lot of benefits for being able to sustain a breastfeeding relationship.
 Many people find a supplemental nursing system to be well worth the investment of time and practice to be able to experience all the joys of nursing their baby.
-Working with an IBCLC and experimenting with yourself will help you become comfortable using a system that works well for you and your baby whether you are using it for a short period or the entirety of your nursing journey.
+Working with an IBCLC and experimenting yourself will help you become comfortable using a system that works well for you and your baby whether you are using it for a short period of time or for the entirety of your nursing journey.